Parents' guide to Free for 2 funding

 Before accepting a place you will need to check with the provider that their offer suits your needs and if there are any additional conditions attached to it.

 - for a maximum of 10 hours a day.

-You can split your 15 hours between providers, for example a nursery and a childminder, but at no more than 2 sites each day.
+You can split your 15 hours between providers, for example a nursery and a childminder, both of which must be signed up to deliver 2 year old funding, but at no more than 2 sites each day.
 You don't have to use the whole 15 hours.